Seals of the Court of Appeals and Superior Court

 What will happen if the landlord does not agree on the dates when I can pay the rent, when repairs will be made, or other items?

 If you cannot reach an agreement with your landlord, you can ask a court-trained mediator to help you work out an agreement.
 You also have the right to take your case in front of the judge.
 The judge cannot force the landlord to accept payment dates or other terms that the landlord does not agree to.
 But, if you have defenses to the landlord's claims, you can ask the court for a trial.
 However, if you do not have any defenses, the judge may enter a judgment against you.
+If you are not sure whether you have defenses, you should talk to an attorney in the Landlord and Tenant Legal Assistance Network, Rising for Justice, or another attorney to make sure that you are making the best decision for your case.
+If you need more time to talk to a lawyer, you can ask the judge for a continuance.

 Who can sue in Landlord and Tenant Court?

 Only landlords or others who want to evict a tenant or another occupant from their property can sue in Landlord and Tenant Court.
 A person or company seeking to evict a tenant or other occupant can file a Complaint for Possession in the Landlord and Tenant Clerk's Office.
 If a landlord only wants to sue for rent or other damages (but not possession of the property), the landlord must bring suit in Small Claims or the Civil Actions Branch.
 Tenants who wish to sue their landlords must bring suit in Small Claims or the Civil Actions Branch.
+Tenants with certain kinds of claims against their landlords can also file petitions and request a hearing in the Rental Accommodations and Conversion Division of the Department of Consumer and Regulatory Affairs (202-442-4610).

 Who must attend the scheduling conference?